Computing and Technology

 Don’t just visit the Terrarium, make it your home(page)!
-From there, you can access email and the Portal for other personal and academic information, see campus news updates and event listings, sell, or trade items with other Beloiters on the Campus Billboard.
+From there, you can access email and the Portal (for personal and academic information), see campus news updates and event listings, as well as buy, sell, or trade items with other Beloiters on the Campus Billboard.

 Beloit College uses Google Apps for Education (GAE) for email.
-It also includes a calendar tool and a document management system.
+It also includes a calendar tool and a document management system called "Drive" that has unlimited storage.
 If you have a personal Gmail account, you already know how it works.
-To access your Beloit College email account, go to the Terrarium and link in through the “Email” button (you can also sign in at http://mail.beloit.edu or http://mail.google.com).
+To access your Beloit College email account, go to the Terrarium and link in through the “Email” button (you can also sign in at http://mail.beloit.edu/ or http://mail.google.com/).

 Make a habit of checking your Beloit account.
 Most communications you’ll receive before you arrive on campus will come via email, including your housing and roommate assignment, mailbox number, and financial aid information.
 Your Beloit email account will also be an essential tool for communicating with professors, staff, and students at Beloit College.

 You received your Beloit College username and a temporary password by mail.
 Be sure to change your password immediately:

 - Enroll in the Beloit College password system.

 - Change your password, following the instructions on the website.

 This username and password will be used not only for email, but also for registering computers on the college network, printing, and accessing Moodle (which some professors use to create online communities for classes) and the Portal.

 If you are unable to access the password system, please contact the IT Help Desk at 608-363-2067 or email ITsupport@beloit.edu (state in the subject line that you need password support).